 Funding provided entirely from the Art In Public Places fund.

 Artwork fabrication is currently underway.
-Installation anticipated in late spring/early summer 2023.
+Installation anticipated in fall 2023.